tharani001/Prediction-Modelling-to-diagnose-Heart-Disease/README.md

-This dataset contains medical and behavioral information used to predict the risk of heart disease.
-It is highly useful for research and machine learning in the health field.

-This dataset can be used for various data analysis and machine learning projects, such as:
+This study helps us in

-Creating predictive models for diagnosing heart disease.
+1.Creating predictive models for diagnosing heart disease.

-Determining the major risk factors for heart disease.
+2.Determining the major risk factors for heart disease.

-Understanding the relationship between different variables and heart disease.
+3.Understanding the relationship between different variables and heart disease.